 Common Sand Filter Problems

-Sand leaking into the pool water
+Sand Leaking into the Pool Water

 Finding small amounts of filter media in the pool water with DE and sand filters is not uncommon.
 When changing the sand or backwashing, you may notice bits of sand have made their way into the pool.
 This usually isn’t a problem as long as the amount of sand is minimal.

-Causes and solutions for sand leaks
+Causes and Solutions for Sand Leaks

-Broken lateral or standpipe
+Broken Lateral or Standpipe

-Another possible reason your sand filter leaks sand into the water is broken parts such as the lateral or standpipe.
+The main reason your sand filter leaks sand into the water is broken parts such as the lateral or standpipe.
 If your standpipe and/or lateral are broken, you will notice large amounts of sand leaking into the pool.
 To fix this, purchase new parts, remove all the sand from the filter tank, and replace the broken parts.

 Your backwash valve may also be causing this problem.
 If there is a leak or issue with the sealing in the backwash valve, small amounts of sand could leak into the return pipe and make its way to the pool when you backwash.
 This is usually a relatively easy fix, as you will only need to replace the O-ring for the valve.
-On the other hand, you will need to replace the entire valve with a more heavily damaged backwash valve.
+On the other hand, you will need to replace the entire valve if you have a more heavily damaged backwash valve.

-If your filter pressure goes too far over the recommended range, you risk a burst filter which can be very dangerous.
+If your filter pressure goes too far over the recommended range, you risk a burst filter, which can be very dangerous.
 This is why staying on top of your filter maintenance is very important.

 Here are some of the common causes of high filter pressure.

 The majority of the time, high filter pressure affecting your sand filter is due to a dirty filter.
 The filter pressure builds as the sand particles catch algae and other debris.
 This can be fixed by simply cleaning out your filter and backwashing.
+However, if the backwash time is getting short, it’s possible that it’s time to change out the sand.
+Remember: you should get new sand for your filter every 5 years.

 The final cause for high filter pressure is clogged return pipes.
 Due to the constant flow of debris from the pool water into the pool filter, your plumbing can eventually become clogged.
 If this happens, less water can escape the filter, and the pressure inside will build up.